VOL. I · ISSUE 21WEDNESDAY, JUNE 3, 2026

 8. Contact and deal import from CSV or direct Salesforce migration

-Teams migrating off spreadsheets or off an oversized Salesforce org need a clean data transfer path that doesn't require a developer.
+Teams migrating off spreadsheets or off an oversized Salesforce org need a clean data transfer path that does not require a developer.

 9. Free tier or a 14-day trial with full feature access